ANG3L0/notes-bloggo/docs/travel journal/disney_world.md

 ## MCO Airport (May 1)

 We reluctantly checked out of the massively expensive hotel the next day and went to the airport.
 Their lounge was nice.
 Spatious, floor to ceiling windows both looking at the tarmac and inside the airport.
 The food was "meh" though--mainly just penne pasta and a bunch of pastries.
 Coffee is from a coffee machine, and while there is a barista inside the lounge, you have to pay for it if you want him to make it for you.

+## Conclusion

+If I had to redo this trip, I probably would have skipped Universal Studios (kind of boring) and instead just hung out around the resort a bit more and do some free exploration of Orlando.